-You can use a handheld vacuum to swallow those annoying pests up!
+You can use a handheld vacuum to swallow those annoying flying pests deep clean it all up!
 Be careful not to damage the plants, and make sure to get rid of eggs, larvae, and the tiny whiteflies themselves!

 3. Insecticidal Soap

-For heavy infestations, some insecticidal soaps can be used to knock them down.
+For heavy infestations of either adult flies, female fruit flies, or female fruit flies, some insecticidal soaps can be used to knock them down.
 Insecticidal soaps make a coating that makes it difficult for the pests to breathe, so they can also terminate adult whiteflies.

 4. Horticultural Oil

-- Insect Killer - this pest control is great for use on aphids, leaf miners, leafhoppers, trips, spider mites, scales, whiteflies, mealybugs and many...
+- INSECT KILLER - This pest control is great for use on aphids, leaf miners, thrips, leafhoppers, spider mites, scales, whiteflies, mealy bugs and many...

-- Foliage protector - our insecticide is designed for use on a variety of trees & plants including corn, Potatoes, Apples, almonds, avocados, citrus,...
+- FOLIAGE PROTECTOR - Our insecticide is for use on a variety of trees & plants including apples, almonds, avocados, citrus, peaches, pecans,...

-- Dormant & growing season spray - this product is designed for safe use during both the dormant and growing season.
-Application during each season will...
+- DORMANT AND GROWING SEASON SPRAY - This product is designed for safe use during both the dormant and growing season.
+Application during each season...

 - Easy To Use: Peel off a trap from the stack and place in a houseplant, a home kitchen, or a garden.
 Highly rated zapper catchers to finally protect...